serdeliuk/irBuster/README.md

  2472,914,457,457,1,457,457,1,457,457<br>
  <-lead--><---1---><-----0----><-----1----><br>

 As you can see the tiny usec (1) spent there change the pulse on or off as we need to set the values.
-This mean that we need to always know what was the last pulse value, high or low.
+This mean that we need to always know what was the last pulse value, high or low and **REMEMBER** that the last value **9702** is alwais zero

 That's all folks!!!<br>
 I hope that will help in your future projects<br>